 At the next general meeting following the conclusion of the event, the committee chairperson shall submit to the Executive Board and to the membership at large a summary report of the event’s costs, attendance, and any other pertinent information.

-Article XII.
+Article XI.
 CCMS Music Boosters

 The PTO sponsored CCMS Music Boosters is a standing committee whose objective is to enhance and enrich the music program experience for all 5th, 6th, 7th and 8th grade students participating in bands, orchestras and choruses.